HL7/davinci-crd/input/pagecontent/index.md

 This specification is a Standard for Trial Use.
 It is expected to continue to evolve and improve through connectathon testing and feedback from early adopters.

-Feedback is welcome and may be submitted through the [FHIR change tracker](http://hl7.org/fhir-issues) indicating "US Da Vinci CRD" as the specification.
+Feedback is welcome.
+Requests for change may be submitted through the [FHIR change tracker](http://hl7.org/fhir-issues) indicating "US Da Vinci CRD" as the specification.
+Questions should be raised on the [HRex Zulip stream](https://chat.fhir.org/#narrow/stream/180803-Da-Vinci-CRD).

 This implementation guide is dependent on other specifications.
 Please submit any comments you have on these base specifications as follows: